Nearly half of global CEOs don’t expect to see a return to ‘normal’ until 2022: KPMG study

 Government and vaccination rates driving decision-making

-Three-quarters (76 percent) of CEOs globally see government encouragement for businesses to return to ‘normal’ as the prompt for businesses to ask staff to return to the workplace.
-In India this number stands at 86 percent.
-In addition, 61 percent of global executives as opposed to 76 percent Indian executives said that they will also need to see a successful (over 50 percent of the population vaccinated) COVID-19 vaccine rollout in key markets before taking any action toward a return to offices.
-When employees can safely return to workplaces, one-fifth of companies (21 percent globally as compared to 18 percent in India) are looking to institute additional precautionary measures by asking clients and other in-person visitors to inform them of their vaccination status.
+Three-quarters (76 percent) of CEOs see government encouragement for businesses to return to ‘normal’ as the prompt for businesses to ask staff to return to the workplace.
+In addition, 61 percent of global executives said that they will also need to see a successful (over 50 percent of the population vaccinated) COVID-19 vaccine rollout in key markets before taking any action toward a return to offices.
+When employees can safely return to workplaces, one-fifth of companies (21 percent) are looking to institute additional precautionary measures by asking clients and other in-person visitors to inform them of their vaccination status.

 Global CEOs are less likely to downsize physical footprint compared to 6 months ago

-The research finds that only 17 percent of global executives are looking to downsize their office space as a result of the pandemic as opposed to 22 percent in India.
-In contrast, 69 percent of CEOs surveyed globally in August 2020 said they planned to reduce their office space over 3 years, which demonstrates that either office downsizings have taken place or, as the pandemic has drawn on, strategies have changed.
-This number stood at 48 percent in India in 2020
+The research finds that only 17 percent of global executives are looking to downsize their office space as a result of the pandemic.
+In contrast, 69 percent of CEOs surveyed in August 2020 said they planned to reduce their office space over 3 years, which demonstrates that either office downsizings have taken place or, as the pandemic has drawn on, strategies have changed.

 Global executives remain apprehensive about a fully remote workforce

-CEOs are considering what the new reality will look like, but post-COVID, only three in 10 (30 percent) of global executives as compared to 32 percent Indian executives are considering a hybrid model of working for their staff, where most employees work remotely 2–3 days a week.
-As a result, only one-fifth (21 percent) of businesses globally are looking to hire talent that works predominantly remotely.
-In India this number is at about 22 percent This is a significant shift from last year (73 percent in 2020 globally as compared to 77 percent in India).
+CEOs are considering what the new reality will look like, but post-COVID, only three in 10 (30 percent) of global executives are considering a hybrid model of working for their staff, where most employees work remotely 2–3 days a week.
+As a result, only one-fifth (21 percent) of businesses are looking to hire talent that works predominantly remotely, which is a significant shift from last year (73 percent in 2020).

 Cyber security is now the top concern for CEOs

 During lockdown, remote working has become the norm, which poses new data security risks to organizations.
-As a result, global business leaders including in India have identified cyber security as the top concern impacting their growth and operations over a 3-year period.
+As a result, global business leaders identified cyber security as the top concern impacting their growth and operations over a 3-year period.
 Cyber security was named ahead of regulatory, tax and supply chain concerns.

 ESG continues to climb up the corporate agenda

-With COP26 taking place this year and the US re-joining the Paris Accord, 49 percent of CEOs globally as compared to 28 percent CEOs in India plan to put in place more stringent ESG practices.
-A vast majority (89 percent) of business leaders globally are focused on locking in the sustainability and climate change gains their companies have made as a result of the pandemic.
-In India this number stands at 92 percent.
-Nearly all (96 percent) global executives including India, are looking to upweight their focus towards the social component of their ESG programs.
+With COP26 taking place this year and the US re-joining the Paris Accord, 49 percent of CEOs plan to put in place more stringent ESG practices.
+A vast majority (89 percent) of business leaders are focused on locking in the sustainability and climate change gains their companies have made as a result of the pandemic.
+Nearly all (96 percent) global executives are looking to upweight their focus towards the social component of their ESG programs.

 About KPMG’s CEO Outlook Pulse Survey